solbero/guide-kodi-lutris/GUIDE.md

 To be able to connect over SSH to the HTPC you have to use a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).
 In Linux you can press Ctrl+Alt+T to bring up a terminal.
 In macOS go to “Applications” → “Utilities” → “Terminal”.

-Paste the command below into the terminal application (you have to use Ctrl+Shift+V to be able to paste).
-It is important that you replace ADMIN and HOSTNAME in the terminal command with the username and hostname you selected during installation.
+On Linux and macOS paste the command below into the terminal emulator (you have to use Ctrl+Shift+V to be able to paste).
+It is important that you replace ADMIN and HOSTNAME in the command below with the username and hostname you selected during installation.

 ```sh
 ssh ADMIN@HOSTNAME
 ```

-If you are connecting through a computer running Windows, download [PuTTY](http://www.putty.org/) and follow this [guide](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-).

 You will now be prompted to trust the connection, then enter your password.
 Note that you will not see your cursor moving, or any characters, when typing your password.

+If you are connecting through a computer running Windows, download [PuTTY](http://www.putty.org/) and follow this [guide](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-).

 When you have made a successful connection to the HTPC you should see a terminal prompt looking like the one below.
 ADMIN will be replaced by your username and HOSTNAME with the HTPC’s hostname.